Prabhakar-Pandey/js-light-board/README.md

 <br/>
 How to run the project on your local machine
 <br/>
-1. download the project on your machine.
+1. download the project on your machine.<br/>
-2. run "npm install" -- to install all the dependency (express,ejs,socket.io)
+2. run "npm install" -- to install all the dependency (express,ejs,socket.io)<br/>
-3. open browser and type "localhost:5000" -- port is configurable right now it is running on port 5000.
+3. open browser and type "localhost:5000" -- port is configurable right now it is running on port 5000.<br/>
-4. open another browser to play the game simultaniusly -- as we are using local storage so opening two tabs will not work.
+4. open another browser to play the game simultaniusly -- as we are using local storage so opening two tabs will not work.<br/>